 $1M Burn Injury Lawsuit Against Houston Apartment Complex For Faulty Wiring

-HOUSTON - May 10, 2022, 43 year old mother of three suffered severe burns at a northeast Houston apartment complex sues the facility for more than $1 million.
+HOUSTON - A 43 year old mother of three suffered severe burns at a northeast Houston apartment complex seek the facility for more than $1 million.
 The mother, a four year tenant says she had no time to evade the bursting flame, which the Houston Fire Department says engulfed her kitchen in minutes.
 The mother says she contacted maintenance several times this year after noticing sparks in the eye of her stove, but says she was forced to keep cooking for her children.
-On May 23, 2022, the fire ignited while she was cooking, causing her to suffer severe burns to hear head, neck, and shoulder area.
+The fire ignited while she was cooking, causing her to suffer severe burns to hear head, neck, and shoulder area.
 Sneed & Mitchell LLP has been retained as counsel and plans to file the lawsuit in the coming weeks.

 Landlords in Harris County and throughout the State of Texas have certain responsibilities to uphold, but apartment owners, managers, or their employees fail to ensure the health and safety of their tenants, innocents people are placed as risk.
 The landlord's negligence was discovered in the aftermath of a fire and has caused the victim to experience life-altering injuries and disfigurement.